 From time to time, the Company may become involved in various claims and legal actions arising in the ordinary course of business.
-In connection with certain re-securitization transactions engaged in by the Company, it has the obligation under certain circumstances to repurchase assets from the VIE upon breach of certain representations and warranties.
+In connection with certain resecuritization transactions engaged in by the Company, it has the obligation under certain circumstances to repurchase assets from the VIE upon breach of certain representations and warranties.

-During the third quarter of 2018, Anacostia LLC, a TRS, acquired a 24.9% ownership interest in Kah Capital Management LLC, or KAH Capital, for\$25 thousand.
+During the third quarter of 2018, Anacostia LLC, a TRS, acquired a 24.9% ownership interest in KAH Capital Management LLC, or KAH Capital, for\$25 thousand.
 KAH Capital was formed to sponsor and manage one or more funds or accounts that focus on investments in U.S. housing related assets including reperforming and distressed loans, structured transactions and securities sourced from Government Sponsored Enterprises (GSEs) and private sellers, as well as other investments related to U.S. mortgage finance.
 KAH Capital will generate advisory and fee income and accordingly our investment is indirectly held through Anacostia LLC, a taxable REIT subsidiary.

-In addition to the investment in KAH Capital, the Company has made a\$150 million capital commitment to Hains Point (Hains Point), which is KAH Capital's initial fund for which Chimera is the sole investor.
-As of December 31, 2018, the Company has funded \$2 million towards that commitment.
+In addition to the investment in KAH Capital, the Company has made a\$150 million capital commitment to Hains Point, LLC (Hains Point), which is KAH Capital's initial fund which is consolidated by the Company as the sole investor in the fund.
+As of

+December 31, 2019, the Company has funded \$101 million towards that commitment.
 KAH Capital will manage the investments in Hains Point including asset selection, repurchase and other financing arrangements as well as hedging transactions.
 Capital calls for investments made in Hains Point are subject to our consent and approval.
-KAH Capital will earn \$6.5 million over approximately 3 years for its investment advisory services.
+As of December 31, 2019 KAH Capital has earned \$4.2 million out of a total of \$6.5 million for its investment advisory services to the Company.